interior of colosseum in Rome

 How Not to Tour the Colosseum in Rome

 You’ve arrived in Rome!
-Perhaps you’ve been lucky enough to have your taxi whisk you past the Colosseum on your way to your accomodation.
+Maybe, you’ve been lucky enough to have your taxi whisk you past the Colosseum on your way to your accommodations.

-Yes, the Colosseum is impressive, iconic, and the symbol of Rome.
-People come from all over the globe to visit the Colosseum.
-They snap selfies in front of it, gaze out over its ruined arena, and stand in line-ups for hours.
+Yes, the Colosseum in Rome is impressive and iconic.
+It’s the symbol of Rome and one of the seven wonders of the world.
+Millions of visitors come from all over the globe to see it.
+They snap selfies in front of it, gaze out over its ruined amphitheater, and stand in line-ups for hours.

 My question is–should you bother?
 My answer?
 It depends!